epimorphics/elda/docs/E1.3.4-SNAPSHOT/reference.md

-The default error pages can be confgured to be `verbose` or `taciturn` by setting the API variable `_errorMode` to "verbose" or "taciturn".
+The default error pages can be confgured to be `verbose` or `taciturn` by setting the API variable `_errorMode` to `"verbose"` or `"taciturn"`.
 The verbose rendering will supply additional information if available (*eg* the details of what made a request bad); the taciturn rendering says as little as possible.

+The variable `_message` is bound to the text of the diagnostic message carried by the captured exception.

 Configuration variables {#variables}
 -----------------------